What is Facilities Management?

 What is facilities management, and why is it important to your business?
 The average FM manager will have an exhaustive remit.
 Businesses that are leasing their premises may face less of a burden thanks to the input of a dedicated property manager.
 However, there is a multitude of tasks that will always need to be handled internally.

 Struggling to keep on top of FM?
-At Brosnan Property Solutions, we’ve been providing businesses with facility management support for many years.
+At Brosnan Property Solutions, we’ve been providing businesses with facility management services for many years.
 Ready to discover more about FM?
 Our guide explains what FM is in detail, the difference between hard and soft services, as well as why you should be considering outsourcing.

 Facilities Management Explained